EPFL-ENAC/co2-calculator-user-doc/docs/en/contact.md

-# Contact
+# Contact us

-## Get in touch

 We’d love to hear from you!
-This calculation tool is in constant evolution, so feel free to share suggestions and comments.
+This calculator is constantly evolving, so please feel free to share your suggestions and feedback with us.

-Also, if you have any kind of question or issue, please drop us a note so we can try to help!
-We’ll get back to you shortly.
-Thanks!
+Furthermore, if you have any questions or encounter any difficulties, please do not hesitate to write to us so that we can help you!
+We will reply as soon as possible.
+Thank you!

-The EPFL Sustainability team
+The EPFL Sustainability Team ([co2calculator@epfl.ch](mailto:co2calculator@epfl.ch))

-## Email direct

-Si vous préférez, écrivez-nous par email: [remplacez-avec-votre-email@example.org](mailto:remplacez-avec-votre-email@example.org)